lcx366/STARQUERY/README.md

 ## Next Release

-- Introduce filtering based on spectral types, allowing for even more refined searches in the star catalog.
+- Enhance the efficiency of nearest neighbor search to provide support for improving the speed of blind matching of star maps.

 # Contributing